tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 into normalize;
 ```

-In the above example we use a single aggregate function called `stats::hdr` which uses a high dynamic range
+In the above example we use a single aggregate function called `aggr::stats::hdr` which uses a high dynamic range
 or HDR Histogram to compute quartile estimates and basic statistics against a number of dynamic grouping fields
 set by the `group` clause.
 A group clause effectively partitions our operation by the group expressions provided
 by the trickle query programmer.
 In the example, we're using the field names of the nested 'fields' record on inbound